ooni/spec/nettests/ts-017-web-connectivity.md

 This test is divided into multiple steps that will each test a different aspect related to connectivity of the website in question.

-The first step is to inform the web_connectivity test helper of our intention to run the measurement against the URL in question and hence have it perform a control measurement from an un-censored vantage point.
+We describe the steps below.
+And orthogonal step is to inform the web_connectivity test helper of our intention to run the measurement against the URL in question and hence have it perform a control measurement from an un-censored vantage point.

 The control measurement shall include in the response the following information:

-* The list of A records for a DNS query related to the hostname in question
+* The list of A/AAAA records for a DNS query related to the hostname in question

-* Wether or not it is able to establish a TCP session to the first A record in the DNS response
+* Wether or not it is able to establish a TCP session to the IP addresses returned by the DNS

 * The body length of the result of a HTTP GET request for the path in question

+(We provide an example of the request to the control server and of the response from the control server below.)

+The request for the control measurement may start at any time once we performed the DNS lookup step.
+It cannot start earlier because the control vantage point will check the IP addresses returned by the DNS lookup.
-The request for the control measurement and the experiment measurements can run in parallel, that is it is not a requirement to running the experiments to already have the result of the control measurement since the comparison of the control and experiment is done at the end.
+The comparison of the control and experiment is done at the end of the experiment.

 The experiment itself consists of the following steps: